OmarElKordy9/RestaurantWebsite/README.md

 ## Project Description

 This project is to practice HTML, CSS, and Javascript.
-This is a restaurant website made after followinmg the tutorial and learning from bedmicode.
+This is a restaurant website made after following the tutorial and learning from bedmicode.
 It is a responsive website with scrolling animation.

 ## Installation